Last Updated on February 12, 2025 by John Berry

 Radio amateur communications is of short duration – a few tens of seconds for data, and a few minutes for voice and CW.
 This is key when striving to understand fading.

 When a communication is attempted, the slow fading can be considered fixed at that moment.
-Within the term of the communication, the signal received is, unless victim to fast fading, mostly constant.
+Within the term of the communication, the slow fading component is mostly constant.

 A typical profile of a signal with time is shown below.
 This includes a path loss component for change in path loss with distance simulating the stations moving apart.